gentakojima/tangelamerkel/README.md

-Using the Telethon library for communicating with Telegram, Tangela Merkel talks for you with @duhow's [Profesor Oak](https://github.com/duhow/ProfesorOak) and lets you know how many people in a group is not registered, not validated or (in the future) is flagged as spammer, fly and others.
+Using the Telethon library for communicating with Telegram, Tangela Merkel talks for you with @duhow's [Profesor Oak](https://github.com/duhow/ProfesorOak) and lets you know how many people in a group is not registered, not validated or (probably in the near future) is flagged as spam, fly or others.

+Please notice that questions to Profesor Oak are intentionally limited to one every 15 seconds to avoid flooding the bot.
+A channel consisting of 200 users will last about 50 minutes on the first run.

+Tangela caches users information on disk and registered and validated users are only requested once.
+Assuming 80% of registered users in a channel consisting of 200 users, the script would only last about 12 minutes on the second run.

-After the (probably long) run, you will get simple user listings that you can later process to kick, ban or whatever you want to do!
+After every run, you will get simple numeric ID listings that you can later process to kick, ban or whatever you want to do!
+If you want to get more information alongside IDs, make sure to use the `--human-output` argument.

 ## Requeriments

-Only runs in Python 3, no Python 2.7 support.
+Only runs in Python 3 (no Python 2.7 support!).
 To install dependencies just run:

 ```
 pip3 install -r requeriments.txt